Waves (2019 film): Plot

 Tyler Williams is a popular high school senior on the wrestling team.
 He parties with his friends and spends time with his girlfriend, Alexis Lopez, but is routinely pushed to be better by his domineering father, Ronald.
 Unbeknownst to anyone, Tyler suffers from a Level 5 SLAP tear, which he keeps secret from his family and team by stealing his father's painkillers.
 Against the recommendation of his doctor, Tyler continues to wrestle competitively until he is thrown onto his shoulder during a match, causing irreparable damage and ending his season, as well as his career.
 Tyler's life is further complicated when he receives a text from Alexis, who reveals that her period is late, indicating that she is pregnant.
 He takes her to get an abortion, but she has a last-minute change of heart.
-On the way home, the couple has a fight and Alexis walks home alone.
+While Tyler is driving Alexis home, they have a fight over her decision to not get the abortion, and Alexis walks home alone.

 Distraught, Tyler begins drinking heavily and abusing drugs.
 Eventually, Tyler texts Alexis, who is willing to mend their relationship.
 She tells Tyler that she has decided to keep the child with support from her family, but when Tyler demands to speak to her in person, Alexis breaks up with him and blocks his number, sending him into a rage as he destroys his bedroom.
 The night of the school's "Maverick Ball", a grounded Tyler goes on Instagram and sees a picture showing Alexis posing with another boy.
 He gets drunk and high and attempts to leave the house, but is confronted by his stepmom, Catherine.
 His father attempts to defuse the situation, but Tyler pushes him to the floor and leaves.

 He drives to a house party, where he sees Alexis go upstairs with the boy from the photo.
 Tyler's younger sister Emily notices his arrival from a distance but says nothing, and Tyler drinks heavily before following Alexis to the garage.
-An exchange of words leads to an argument, which turns physical when Alexis slaps Tyler and he hits her back, causing her head to hit the floor.
-She begins to bleed out, and, horrified, Tyler flees.
+An exchange of words leads to an argument, which turns physical when Alexis tries to walk away from Tyler.
+He punches her, causing her head to hit the floor.
+She begins to bleed out, and, horrified by what he has just done, Tyler flees.
 Ronald arrives shortly after, finding Emily, who tearfully confirms Ronald's suspicions.
 Tyler returns home before attempting to run away on foot.
 However, he is quickly caught and arrested by the police.
 Paramedics attempt to resuscitate Alexis, but she dies from her injuries.